microsoft/LinuxTracepoints-Net/Types/README.md

 .NET library with types used by the `Decode` library.

+- `EventHeader` struct - header used at the beginning of each event.
+  Indicates byte order, pointer size, event Level (severity), event Opcode (e.g. activity start, activity stop), event ID/Version (optional manually-assigned stable identifier for event), and event tag (provider-defined 16-bit value).

+- `EventHeaderExtension` struct - size and kind of a metadata block in an event.

+- `EventHeaderExtensionKind` enum - the kind of a metadata block in an event, e.g. activity ID or decoding information (event name, field names, field types).

+- `EventHeaderFieldEncoding` enum - base type of a field in an event, indicating how to determine the field size (e.g. Value8, Value64, ZStringChar8).

+- `EventHeaderFieldFormat` enum - extended type of a field in an event, indicating how to interpret the bytes of the field data (e.g. UnsignedInt, Errno, String8, StringUtf).

+- `EventHeaderFlags` enum - flags indicating the pointer size (32 or 64 bits),
+  byte order (big-endian or little), and whether any header extensions are present.

 ## EventHeader

 EventHeader is a tracing convention layered on top of Linux Tracepoints.
 It